1946 La Paz riots: Stoning of the UMSA

 The increasingly tense situation caused the government to suspend 16 July festivities celebrating the civic anniversary of La Paz.
-That night and in the early hours of 17 July, a group of twenty MNR members led by the Minister of Agriculture, Julio Zuazo Cuenca, stoned the UMSA, smashing its windows with rifles and rocks.
-Although the rest of the city was heavily guarded, eyewitnesses recounted that there was not one policeman or soldier in sight during the half-hourlong attack.
+That night and in the early hours of 17 July, a group of twenty MNR members led by the minister of agriculture, Julio Zuazo Cuenca, stoned the UMSA, smashing its windows with rifles and rocks.
+Although the rest of the city was heavily guarded, eyewitnesses recounted that there was not one policeman or soldier in sight during the half-hour-long attack.

 The gesture galvanized university students who visited different neighborhoods and rallied La Paz citizens of all social sectors to their side.
 The crowd converged in the city center where shouts of "Down with the MNR!" and "Down with the military boot!" were levied at the Palacio Quemado, the government palace.
-Minor outbreaks of shootings broke out in some areas with rioters firing at the "Calama" Regiment barracks and the traffic section near the Rodríguez market.
-During one rally, police shot and killed Bergel Camberos, a student of the "Pedro Domingo Murillo" Industrial School.
+Minor outbreaks of shootings broke out in some areas with rioters firing at the Calama Regiment barracks and the traffic section near the Rodríguez market.
+During one rally, police shot and killed Bergel Camberos, a student of the Pedro Domingo Murillo Industrial School.

-Turning point of the crisis
+Turning point

 That afternoon, MNR leadership expelled Zuazo Cuenca from the party for his role in leading the attack against the university.
 However, on 18 July, the government issued morning press denied the official statement announcing Zuazo Cuenca's expulsion from the party.
 At around 6 a.m., police attempted to forcefully enter the UMSA despite their presence being officially banned by the university's autonomy.
 They were, however, blocked by students with small arms who barricaded the entrances.
-Tensions finally reached their height at around 10 a.m. when sporadic shooting and violence between police and students finally broke out.
+Tensions finally reached their height at around 10 a.m. when sporadic shooting and violence between police and students broke out.
 Despite the police focus on the students, little more than a dozen of the roughly 400 demonstrators were armed.
 Further, shortly after the shooting started, pro-government civilians armed with rifles were allowed into the city.
 The students now demanded the removal from the Cabinet of all members of the MNR.
 At 11 a.m., the high command of the MNR summoned its members to the Legislative Palace to assess the precarious situation.
 By noon, all streets in the city center were rendered too dangerous to traverse and what few businesses that had been open in the morning were closed.
 That day, the first clashes took place in the transit building, causing 10 casualties.

 By the afternoon, the army, which up until then had remained relatively distant from the situation, had begun to play an increasingly important role.
 At this point, however, it was under instructions to fire only defensively or in the occasion that important properties such as the market had been occupied by students.
-In a bid to disperse the growing crowds, Villarroel ordered the "Loa" 4th Infantry Regiment and the Bolívar 2nd Artillery Regiment to march into the city.
+In a bid to disperse the growing crowds, Villarroel ordered the Loa 4th Infantry Regiment and the Bolívar 2nd Artillery Regiment to march into the city.
 Speaking on the radio, Villarroel assured that the government was in full control of the situation and blamed the riots on the Rosca, the capitalist mining enterprises.